 After having had such great success with my two traditionally published books, My Sister Is My Best Friend, and My Brother Is My Best Friend I decided to make major revisions to my self-published title, Marie and Her Friend the Sea Turtle.
-Today, I am proud to announce that the newly revised version is available on Amazon as an Ebook, and the print copy will be available soon!
+Today, I am proud to announce that the newly revised version is available on Amazon in both Ebook, and print versions!

 “Marie and Her Friend the Sea Turtle Second Edition: A Trilingual story in English, French, and Spanish is the second edition of previously published “Marie and her Friend the Sea Turtle: Maria y su amiga la Tortuga del mar/Marie et son amie la Tortue de mer.”

 The Second Edition of “Marie and Her Friend the Sea Turtle” includes substantially revised illustrations.
 This new edition offers conservation links for educators and kids.
 Included are also a French and Spanish glossary, and sentence match activity.